learningequality/kolibri/docs/install/system_requirements.rst

  - *(planned)* others on Android and  iOS.

-Known issues:

-``TODO``
+..
+TODO - Known issues

 Video playback
 --------------

-Videos are MP4 encoded.
-On Ubuntu/Debian systems, install the `Ubuntu restricted extras package <https://apps.ubuntu.com/cat/applications/ubuntu-restricted-extras/>`_.
+Videos are MP4 encoded, and require no aditional installation of plugins or codecs.

 Hardware requirements